 Here are some guidelines that will help you move away from an unhealthy desire to feel important:

 1. ‘Humble up’ by gaining perspective: Newer generations are being raised to believe that they’re special, giving them a false sense of entitlement.
 They start believing that the world owes them something.
 Although it’s important to pay attention to our needs and aspirations, expecting the world to revolve around them leads to nothing but disappointment.
-I learned the term “humble up” from Caroline Myss, my spiritual mentor, who believes that grounding ourselves in humility is a key stepping-stone to flourishing spiritual life.
+I learned the term ‘humble up’ from spiritual leader and author, Caroline Myss, who believes that grounding ourselves in humility is a key stepping-stone to flourishing spiritual life.
 If I ever feel my ego taking over, I use my favorite humbling technique, meditating on an image of planet Earth in the vast expanse of the universe.
 I’m instantly reminded of my infinitesimally small place in the vast cosmic ocean.

 2. Dig deep and build inner strength: If you have an overwhelming need to feel important, the first step is to find out what could be the driving force behind that need.
 It might help to work with a qualified therapist to discover the root cause, especially early life experiences that had an impact on you.
 Having clarity about your feelings will make it easier to heal and shift to healthier patterns of thinking that will be beneficial to your emotional wellbeing.
 You can work on building your inner strength, and core foundation, by engaging in acts of self-care and acknowledging all your successes thus far.
-I suggest maintaining a journal where you write down the accomplishments and decisions you’re most proud of, discoveries and insights that you’ve had, and the things that you appreciate most about yourself.
 By giving yourself love and validation, you’ll be less likely to feel the impulse to get it from others.

 3. Focus on progress and growth: Shift your focus from pleasing others to your inner world and the path ahead of you.
 Focus on doing your personal best, not to gain recognition from others but to live up to your potential and what you’re capable of doing.
 Listen to the wisdom of your inner voice when making decisions and only do what feels right for you – not because others expect you to do it.
 Be inspired by the vision that you have for your life and get fired up by goals that you set.
 When you’re animated by the power of your dreams, you don’t need the approval of others.
 You’re comfortable in your own skin because your only concern is meeting your goals and living a life based on your own values.

 4. Make others feel important: Get over the desire to feel important by redirecting the spotlight from yourself, onto others.
 Get curious about anyone that you meet and instigate conversation by asking them plenty of thoughtful questions.
 Remember that you can learn something new from every single person that you meet if you’re open to it.
 Showing a sincere interest in others, and listening to what they have to say, is the most effective way to make a person feel important.
 Notice the people around you – your family, friends, co-workers, or the lady who sells you your morning coffee – make them feel seen by making eye contact, paying them a genuine compliment, and showing your appreciation for their presence in your life.
-You can even take it a step forward by giving gifts, writing a card or a letter, delivering a bouquet of flowers or a gift basket if you feel inclined to.
-If you’re taking good care of yourself and prioritizing your needs, you’ll find it easier to make others the star of the show once you step out into the world.
+If you’re taking good care of yourself and prioritizing your needs, you’ll find it easier to make others the star of the show.

 At the core of one’s need to feel important is the belief that love is a scarce resource and that one must fight to get it.
 The truth is that love permeates every corner of our universe.
 We can engage with this loving energy by becoming a channel for it.
 When we’re willing to give it to others in a selfless way, we’ll discover that the love that we give will mysteriously find its way back to us, either through people or through other unknown universal forces.